danbev/learning-nodejs/README.md

      for (int i = 0; i < thread_pool_size_; ++i)
        thread_pool_.push_back(new WorkerThread(&queue_));

 This will create new workers and threads for them.
-This call finds its was down into deps/v8/src/base/platform/platform-posix.c and its Thread::Start method:
+This call finds its way down into deps/v8/src/base/platform/platform-posix.c and its Thread::Start method:

     LockGuard<Mutex> lock_guard(&data_->thread_creation_mutex_);